agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

 minutes_metadata
 ```

-When all documents have their own webpage, the *sitemap* data becomes a powerful information to facilitate your scraping.
-Here, it can be used to scrape easily all the documents published by the Bank of England.
-However, the structure of the page is not exactly the same within a category (the text of the minutes is not available on the webpages before 2022 but you can scrape the URL of the PDF), and between categories (look for instance at a speech or a working paper).
+When all documents have their own webpage, the *sitemap* data becomes a powerful piece of information to facilitate your scraping.
+Here, it can be used to easily scrape all documents published by the Bank of England.
+However, the structure of the page is not exactly the same within a category (the text of the minutes is not available on the webpages before 2022 but you can scrape the URL of the PDF), and between categories (e.g., look at a speech or a working paper).
 Consequently, a more refined code is needed.
-You will find such a more complete script [here](https://github.com/agoutsmedt/central_bank_database/blob/master/scraping_scripts/scraping_boe.R).
+So a more sophisticated script can be found [here](https://github.com/agoutsmedt/central_bank_database/blob/master/scraping_scripts/scraping_boe.R).

 ## References